 U.S. Senate committee chair exploring targeted tax relief to address coronavirus

-The chairman of the Senate Finance Committee is exploring targeted tax relief to address the growing impacts of the coronavirus outbreak on the U.S. economy, a spokesman said on Monday.
+The chairman of the U.S. Senate Finance Committee is exploring targeted tax relief to address economic fallout from the fast-spreading coronavirus, a spokesman said on Monday.

-Senator Charles Grassley "is exploring the possibility of targeted tax relief measures that could provide a timely and effective response to the coronavirus.
-Several options within the committee’s jurisdiction are being considered," spokesman Michael Zona said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)